Solitaire

 The Origins and History of Solitaire

-The origins of Solitaire are somewhat mysterious, with various theories about where and how
+The origins of Solitaire are somewhat mysterious, with various theories about where and how the

-that it originated in France during the late 1700s.
+originated in France during the late 1700s.

-The term "Patience" became commonly associated with the game in France, where it was
+The term "Patience" became commonly associated with the game in France, where it was popularized

-where it became a favorite pastime.
+a favorite pastime.

 The game gained massive popularity with the advent of personal computers in the late 20th